 The curriculum includes “Tips to Professionals” placed throughout the text regarding recommendations for exactly how to present the materials, augmenting the data with the use of included handouts, and various appendices containing additional topic information as well as hints.
 These hints pertain to presentation style, such as using visuals, allowing adequate time for the review of handouts, and making generous use of empathy and hope.

 There is also a “Master Tips to Professionals” section at the end of Volume One, which contains 39 tips.
 Any treatment professional, regardless of whether he or she is using this particular curriculum in actual treatment, would benefit from the data included within these 39 tips.

 The curriculum itself is divided into eight subjects.
-McKillip’s website (https:///rhondamckillipandthebasics.com) outlines the subjects as follows:
+McKillip at her website Rhonda McKillip and THE BASICS outlines the subjects as follows:

 - The Link Between Psychiatric and Substance Disorders, An Integrated Treatment Approach

 - Psychiatric Disorders Within a Co-Occurring Diagnosis

 - Substance Disorders Within a Co-Occurring Diagnosis